As an artist, I often get asked this question – How to find your art style?

 4. Ask yourself what you want your drawings to look like

-One thing that speeded up my progress with finding my own unique art style was constantly asking myself what I liked about a person’s art.
+One thing that speeded up my progress in finding my own unique art style was constantly asking myself what I liked about a person’s art.

 For instance, I loved the Simpsons’ big round eyes and I incorporate that in my art style no matter what.